characterized by action or forcefulness or force of personality

 sample sentences

-"a dynamic market""a dynamic speaker"
+"a dynamic speaker"

 "the dynamic president of the firm"